Haseeb-Arshad-Dev/FaceGenius/README.md

      brew install boost
      ```

+3. Install Virtual Environment
+      ```
+      python3 -m venv venv
+      source venv/bin/activate
+      ```

+4. Install required Python packages:
+   - Open a terminal and navigate to the project directory.
+   - Run the following command to install the required packages:
+     ```
+     pip install --upgrade pip
+     pip install scikit-learn matplotlib tqdm opencv-python dlib
+     ```

+5. Download the shape predictor file:
+   - Download the shape predictor file (`shape_predictor_68_face_landmarks.dat`) from the dlib website: [http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2)
+   - Extract the downloaded file and place it in the project directory.

+6. Run the project:
+   - Modify the code in the project files as needed for your specific use case.
+   - Run the main script to start the face recognition system.

+### Ubuntu

+1. Install Boost:
+   - Open a terminal and run the following command to install Boost:
+     ```
+     sudo apt-get install libboost-all-dev
+     ```

+2. Install Virtual Environment
+      ```
+      python3 -m venv venv
+      source venv/bin/activate
+      ```

 3. Install required Python packages:
    - Open a terminal and navigate to the project directory.
    - Run the following command to install the required packages: